 Share the joy!

-And be sure to share the boost in health you’ve experienced with family and friends so they too can begin to make positive dietary changes and reap the benefits!
+Be sure to share the boost in health you experience with family and friends.
+Inspire them so they can begin to make positive dietary changes and reap the benefits, too.